prathik/Nautilus/README.md

 * https://www.youtube.com/watch?v=Z-zNHHpXoMM&t

-This tools allows you to do that quickly from your terminal and not have to deal with a gui.
+This tools allows you to do that quickly from your terminal.

 ## Installation (MacOS only)